 It’s hardly surprising that the medicinal fire burning inside every root of ginger has the ability to defeat infections.
 Studies have found that ginger is capable of fighting fungal infections, as well as certain drug-resistant bacteria, including pathogens that cause respiratory viruses (such as pneumonia and lung infections), urinary tract infections and mouth infections.

 (Garlicky Ginger Noodle Soup from Fork Knife Swoon)

 With its long list of medicinal properties, it’s no wonder that ginger is one of the most used spices in the world.
 One of the best ways to reap the benefits of ginger is to consume it as an immunity shot to prevent and cure illness.
 Try out some recipes here and here and get ready to feel the burn.

 How To Use

 On top of immunity tonics, the ways are endless!
 Use ginger to create a probiotic soda or to add some zing to a tropical or green smoothie.
-Enjoy it as a hot beverage with Joya’s Glow elixir blend, or digestive and adaptogenic Zing tea.
+Enjoy it as a hot beverage with Joya’s Turmeric Functional blend, or digestive and adaptogenic Zing tea.
 Ginger can be added to baked goods like these extremely ginger muffins or gluten-free chocolate chunk cake.
 Or take the savoury route and add ginger to noodles, roasted eggplant, or a lentil stew.